alann07/playlist/README.md

 When using the service, we can further apply the following

-* Use cache to hold the playlist
+* Use cache to hold the playlist.
+May apply LRU to put active playlist to the front.
 * Use distributed DB to store playlist based on the cluster of, for example, user name, or playlist id, so that the processing can be done parallely.

 If we have clustered user info, such playlist can be processed concurrently with seperate instances of playlist processor.